 Jaro Cathedral / Bell Tower

-The home of the miraculous image of Our Lady of Candles.
+Jaro Cathedral is the home of the miraculous image of Our Lady of Candles.
 It has a ladder outside the church going to the top where the image is situated.
 Fronting the Cathedral is the church belfry.
 It is one of the few churches in the Philippines that has a separate belfry.

 Lizares Mansion (Angelicum School Iloilo)